GeorgeM2000/Arduino/README.md

-# Arduino Mini Projects
+# Arduino Projects

 ---

-# Description

-This repository contains arduino related content and projects.
-The description for each project is present in the folders.
+This repository contains simple Arduino projects.
+The description for each project is present in the corresponding folder.